rnd7/weather-board/README.md

 [https://weatherboard.dynv6.net/](https://weatherboard.dynv6.net/)

 ## Run as command
 To tryout locally you can run the following command.
 Node.js has to be installed on your local machine.
 It installs the server and all dependencies temporarily and spawns a process using the default configuration afterwards.
-Data is not persisted, as long as you don't define a database path.
-Once you kill the process using CTRL + C everything is gone.
+Data is not guaranteed to be persisted, as long as you don't define a database path.

 Type this in your preferred Terminal

 ```
-npx @rnd7/weather-board
+npx -y weather-board
 ```

 And navigate to this link